Do you suffer from stress?

-In plain English that means notice your physical space , where are you sitting, the space around you, the quality of the light , what you can see out of the window, the temperature .
-Your nervous system needs to know where you are – the it will begin to calm down .
+In plain English that means notice your physical space , where you are sitting, the space around you, the quality of the light , what you can see out of the window, the temperature.
+Your nervous system needs to know where you are – then it will begin to calm down.

 2. Orient to your physical body.

 This time we are bringing our awareness to our physical body.
 How heavy or light do you feel, where are the points of contact between your body and the ground, or the chair.
 Notice which parts of your body is call your attention, are there parts of your body that feel more stressed, or more calm, and the temperature inside your body.
 Is it the same every where or is it different.
 Similar t o Point 1, this process helps to calm down the nervous system.